YouthHalo/WinLatch/README.md

 ## Use Cases

 ### Gaming Examples
-- **Elden Ring on 16:10 monitor**: Move all black bars to the bottom for a cleaner look
+- **16:9 on 16:10 laptop**: Move all black bars to the bottom for a cleaner look
 - **16:9 games on ultrawide**: Position the game to the left and use the right side for other applications
 - **Emulation**: Add console logos or branding to black bar areas
 - **Streaming**: Add overlays with stream information or branding